The Best Travel Underwear for Men & Women

 Try Saxx once and see how it treats you.
 The high price tag and unique design might scare you away from getting a few pairs at once, and rightly so. $40 is a lot for a pair of travel underwear.
 Keep your eyes peeled for online sales and snag a discounted pair when you can.

 Spoiler Alert: I don’t know a lot about women’s travel underwear.
-So, to get the firsthand scoop on how women’s travel underwear perform in the real world, I had another avid traveler friend of mine, Elaine, try out two top-rated pairs of women’s travel underwear.
+So, to get the firsthand scoop on how women’s travel underwear perform in the real world, I had another avid traveler friend of mine, Elaine, try out two top-rated pairs of women’s travel underwear, and Laura, my fellow writer at Tortuga, did all of the testing and writing about the rest.

 “As someone who travels practically every weekend, fit and performance are very important to me.”
-(She just got back from a two-week trip to Europe and has trips booked for nearly every single weekend left in 2016).
+Shawn’s friend, Elaine, just got back from a two-week trip to Europe and has trips booked for nearly every single weekend left in 2016.
 “My first impression of ExOfficio Women’s Give-N-Go travel underwear was super comfy, soft, and I liked how the waistband didn’t cut into me.”

 - Treated for odor resistance